dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/pitch-round-2.md

 * Propose your solution
 * Discuss any insights you in particular bring to the table

+You can use a slide deck but keep it visual with at most 10 words on any individual slide.

 ## To Turn In:

 * pitch deck
+* your names
+* working title
+* max 8 word tagline